-3. Inspected the utility's Independent Evaluator (IE) report to determine whether IE evaluated any contracts executed with affiliate(s) or any contracts with terms greater than two years.
+2. Inspected the utility's Independent Evaluator (IE) report to determine whether IE evaluated any contracts executed with affiliate(s) or any contracts with terms greater than two years.

-4. Inspected counterparties' credit supporting documentation to validate that the contracts derived from the electronic solicitation selection process were executed with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision.
+3. Inspected counterparties' credit supporting documentation to validate that the contracts derived from the RFO selection process were executed with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision.

-5. Inquired with the utility as to whether the contracts had any impact on the overall TeVAR.

-Finding: We found no contracts had any impact on the overall TeVAR.

-6. Identified any contract related to a new fossil-fuel generation or PPA that was less than five years.

-Finding: We did not identify any contract related to a new fossil-fuel generation or PPA that was less than five years.

-7. Traced and agreed all electronic solicitation contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.
+- 4. Inquired with the utility as to whether the contracts had any impact on the overall TeVAR. - Finding: No contracts had any impact on the overall TeVAR. - 5.
+Identified any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - Finding: We did not identify any contract related to a new fossil-fuel generation or PPA with a term of less than five years. - 6.
+Traced and agreed all RFO contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.

-Finding #3: SDG&E failed to demonstrate compliance with D.02-10-062, Appendix B, and PU Code Section 581.
-SDG&E failed to report electronic solicitation electronic solicitation contracts in Attachment H of the Q3 2023 QCR advice letter filing.
+Finding #4: SDG&E failed to demonstrate e compliance with D.02-10-062 - Appendix B and PU Code Section 581.
+SDG&E reported the incorrect nominal value for the RFO contract executed with Attachment H erroneously indicated ıs the total nominal value, but the correct amount sh nould have been , which is the payment a amount SDG&E received from the counterparty.